jessed/ltmStats/README.txt

 Files

+ltmStats-json.pl
+  Current active version of ltmStats.
+Includes json output capability.

+ltmStats-dev.pl
+  Current development version branched from ltmStats-json.pl

 ltmStats.pl
   Remote statistics collection and recording utility.
 The script collects performance data using SNMP and writes an Excel spreadsheet (xlsx) using the Excel::Spreadsheet::WriteExcel Perl module.
 This version does not run directly on LTM due to the lack of the Excel::
   Spreadsheet::WriteExcel module.
+  ** This version is deprecated and should be replaced with ltmStats-json.pl.

 dutStats.pl
   A reduced-functionality version of ltmStats.pl.
 This version does run